Research

 with Jamshid Jalali, Molly Sears, Sean A. Woznicki, Tao Liu, Oskar Marko, and Mirjana Radulović

-Under Review: Water Resources Research – Agrohydrological Processes Under Global Change
+Under First Review: Water Resources Research – Agrohydrological Processes Under Global Change

 Abstract: